Why Should My School Partner With Career Step?

 - Dedicated account management – You’ll have a personal account manager to help you administer and market the programs through your school, ensuring the best chance for success.

-- Full student and graduate support – Successful graduates are the best way to ensure the success of these programs at your school, and Career Step offers full student support, including placement assistance after graduation.
+- Full student and graduate support – Successful graduates are the best way to ensure the success of these programs at your school, and Career Step offers full student support, including job search assistance after graduation.

 - Marketing help and resources – Career Step offers step-by-step marketing guidance and generous budget contributions to help you jumpstart these programs at your institution.